 - ACS Primary Care Physicians Southwest, PA, et al. v.
 Molina Healthcare, Inc., et al.: An SKV team led by Craig Smyser, Karima Maloney, Justin Waggoner, and Razvan Ungureanu successfully defended health insurer Molina Healthcare in a multimillion-dollar dispute with a practice group over proper reimbursement rates for emergency care.
 Following a multiweek jury trial, the matter settled on terms favorable to Molina.

 - BBVA v.
-Fleming, et al.: An SKV team led by Ty Doyle and Crystal Robles successfully represented former officers of Nobilis Healthcare in a fraud suit brought by lenders to recover the proceeds of a $50 million loan to the company.
+Fleming, et al.: An SKV team led by Crystal Robles successfully represented former officers of Nobilis Healthcare in a fraud suit brought by lenders to recover the proceeds of a $50 million loan to the company.
 The matter ultimately settled on confidential terms.

 - United Healthcare First Street Hospital, et al.: Larry Veselka and Jarod Stewart represented Diane Crumley and a set of entities controlled by her in a suit brought by United Healthcare over allegedly improper facilities fees being billed at the now-defunct First Street Hospital.
 The matter was ultimately settled confidentially.